Click on images to see larger view

 Propagation: Cuttings, division or direct seeding.
 Thin plants to 8-12 inches apart.
 Make new plantings every 3-4 years.

 Tips: Many varieties with captivating flavors.
 Cut leafy tops and flower clusters when first blossoms open and dry.
 Requires annual renewal pruning.
 Goes well with meats and stews.
+Can be used fresh or dried.

 For pest and disease management please visit the UConn IPM Pest Management for Herb Bedding Plants Grown in the Greenhouse.
 Despite good cultural practices, pests and diseases at times may appear.
 Chemical control should be used only after all other methods have failed.
 For pesticide information please call UConn Home and Garden Education Center weekdays, in Connecticut call toll free 877-486-6271.
 Out of state call 860-486-6271.